kelsey-ek/of7azure/GUIDE/Failover.md

 *The reason why Deployment for creating replicated Pods will be used is - updating the Deployment(in this case, OpenFrame) is more suitable than using Replication controller.(It only replicates the Pods, do not supports rolling-back and rolling-out for updating the application.)*

-__d.__ Firewall setting
-* Firewall does not work in the container.
-Instead, you can use port forwarding option(-p) when you run the container.
-I will talk about this later in 'use OpenFrame image' part.

-__e.__ Prepare licenses from Technet
-* Use the correct hostname for downloading license files from Technet website.
-* You need to check hostname and the number of cores.

-__f.__ Set hostname
-* Use -h option when you run the container.
-It automatically sets the hostname for the container.
-* Check /etc/hosts file to see if the hostname sets correctly.

 From https://kubernetes.io/docs/concepts/storage/persistent-volumes